ondra-novak/mmbot/doc/install.md

 su <user> -c "/home/<user>/mmbot/bin/mmbot start"
 ```

-## How to set server and use https on your web domain
+## Set server for using https on your web domain
 This tutorial is written for Ubuntu 18.04

 ### What do you need:

-1. web server soft - for this purpose we used nginx
+1. web server software - for this purpose we used nginx
-2. Your domain
+2. your domain
 3. certbot - for creating certificate etc.

 ### Install and setting web server nginx